 How we help

-100% of HoMie’s profits go towards people affected by homelessness or hardship, through HoMie’s Pathway Alliance program and VIP Shopping Days
+100% of our profits go towards achieving our mission in supporting young people affected by homelessness or hardship.

 - There are approximately 116,000 people in Australia experiencing homelessness.

 - Roughly 43,500 are under the age of 25.